franmer2/HelpForDP200/Readme.markdown

 ### Pipeline settings

-In order to make our pipeline more agile, we will add parameters, which will allow us, for example, to recover the logs according to the date and times that interest us.
+In order to make our pipeline more agile, we will add parameters, which will allow us, for example, to process the logs according to the date and times that interest us.

 Click in a free space in the Pipeline Editor, then click on "**Parameters**" then on "**New**" (click 4 times on "New" to add 4 parameters)